joaoneto/proxi3/README.md

 A *proxi3.config.json* can be created in root project and proxi3 will read de config and starts with this configuration.

 - **headers**: Overrides the original request headers, to pass to server request.
+- **hooks**: Overrides the original request, with custom response and status code.

 ### proxi3.config.json example:
 ```json